A New Way To Discover Hole Products

 What is Wire Mesh?

-Wire Mesh is one of the Specialty Metals offered by McNICHOLS®.
+Wire Mesh is one of the main Specialty Metals offered by McNICHOLS.
 It has many uses and can be found across numerous industries.
 Keep reading to learn more.

 Wire Mesh is a common material found across a large number of different industries.
-It’s also something that people may use for personal hobbies or home improvement.
+It is also something that people may use for personal hobbies or home improvement.

-We’ve created a brief guide with some of the more important details that you need to know about.
-Keep reading to discover how Wire Mesh can be implemented into your next project.
+We’ve created a brief guide with some of the more important details that you need to know about it.
+Discover how to implement Wire Mesh into your next project, keep reading for more details!

-Also referred to as wire fabric, wire cloth or hardware mesh, Wire Mesh is a material that has a wide variety of uses.
-As the name suggests, it’s created out of wire that is woven or welded into a screen-like product.
+Also referred to as wire fabric, wire cloth, or hardware mesh, Wire Mesh is a material that has a wide variety of uses.
+As the name suggests, it’s created by weaving or welding wire into a screen-like product.

-Woven Wire Mesh is more flexible, easier to shape and is available in smaller openings.
-Welded Wire Mesh provides a flatter, cleaner appearance that maintains its shape and integrity when cut.
+The Woven construction type is more flexible, easier to shape, and is available in smaller openings.
+Whereas Welded construction provides a flatter, cleaner appearance that maintains its shape and integrity when cut.

-The size and numbers of the openings will often dictate their intended and applicable uses.
-Wire Mesh with smaller openings can be used in filtration or mining settings to ensure only the smallest substances, such as water or fine minerals, pass through the metal.
-Wire Mesh with larger openings can be used in infill panels for railings to allow light and air to pass through, while also providing safety.
+The size and number of the openings will often dictate their intended and applicable uses.
+In filtration or mining settings, Wire Mesh with smaller openings allows only the smallest substances, such as water or fine minerals, to pass through the metal.
+On the other hand, larger openings in infill panels for railings can allow light and air to pass through, while also providing safety.

 As you might guess, it’s a common sight to behold in many different industries.
 These include the machining, mining, security, and automotive spaces just to name a few!

-Popular material types for Wire Mesh include Stainless Steel, Carbon Steel, Galvanized Steel and Aluminum.
+Popular material types include Stainless Steel, Carbon Steel, Galvanized Steel, and Aluminum.
 You can also find a wide range of non-ferrous and other specialty metals in the Wire Mesh construction type.

 The type of material used will depend on the desired application for the mesh.

-As previously mentioned, there’s a large number of different applications for Wire Mesh.
+As previously mentioned, there are a large number of different applications for Wire Mesh.
 In most cases, it can prove to be one of the most integral parts of a particular project.

 Infill panels are non-load-bearing walls or dividers used to create railings, risers, fencing, cabinets, partitions, and more.
 They create a modern and sophisticated look and bring functionality to any project.